veskoStoyanov/eSports/README.md

-### Interested in joining UltraPlay's team of front-end developers?

-In this repository you will find the requirements for the task you've been given.

 ### How to start?

+You can setup the server by running `npm install` followed by a `npm run dev`.
-You can setup the server by running `npm install` followed by a `npm start`.
+You can setup the client by running `npm install` followed by a `npm start`.
-If there are any problems with the server you can file an issue to this repository or write us an email.
+You can check and test the api endpoints and see the documentation and examples on http://localhost:5000/swagger/